 Green card marriage interviews are conducted in government buildings that require you to pass through metal detectors.
 Be warned that it may take up to 30 minutes just to enter the building.
 For this reason, try to arrive 45 minutes to an hour early.

-Green Card Marriage Interview Questions
+Green Card Through Marriage Interview Questions

 The USCIS representative will ask you both questions that cover all aspects of your relationship, from courtship to marriage to your present lives together.